jayp12323/FreeEnterprise4/FreeEnt/server/markdown/main_info.md

-# Implemented flags:
+## Implemented flags

+#### Objectives
-- Omode:bosscollector: Kill X number of bosses as an objective
+- [Omode:bosscollector]: Kill X number of bosses as an objective {: #bosscollector }
-- Omode:goldhunter: Turn in a certain amount of gold to Tory in Agart as an objective
+- [Omode:goldhunter]: Turn in a certain amount of gold to Tory in Agart as an objective {: #goldhunter }
-- Random pools: Added 2 extra 'buckets' of randomized objectives, allowing individual configuration of them
+- Random pools: Added 2 extra 'buckets' of randomized objectives, allowing individual configuration of them {: #objective-pools }
-- Random:only chars: Added ability to specify that random character quests for an objective are only for certain characters
+- Random:only chars: Added ability to specify that random character quests for an objective are only for certain characters {: #objective-character-restrictions }
 - Gated objectives: A gated objective means that you will only get the reward for that objective upon completion of all required other objectives.
 So if you set "Complete the Tower of Zot" as a gated objective, you will be granted the earth crystal automatically upon completion of the other objectives.
+{: #objectives-gated }
 - Hard required objectives: Hard required objectives are a # of objectives that must be completed in order to consider all objectives completed.
 So if you require 4 out of 5 objectives, and 1 hard required, the hard objective must be included as part of the 4.
+{: #objectives-required }

+#### Key Items
-- KStart: Added ability to specify key items as the starting item granted
+- [KStart]: Added ability to specify key items as the starting item granted {: #kstart }

+#### Characters
-- CNopartner: Disables your starting partner.
+- [CNopartner]: Disables your starting partner.
+{: #nopartner }
-- Cpaladin: Cecil starts as a paladin.
+- [Cpaladin]: Cecil starts as a paladin.
 Ordeals is still available as an objective as usual.
+{: #cpaladin }
-- Csuperhero: This flag acts the same as Chero, except your starting character will obtain incredible stat boosts, until finding the earth crystal (their one weakness).
+- [Csuperhero]: This flag acts the same as Chero, except your starting character will obtain incredible stat boosts, until finding the earth crystal (their one weakness).
+{: #superhero }
+- Ctreasure
     - [Ctreasure:free] Free characters will instead be found in treasure chests in the overworld.
 Restricted characters will be found in MIABs
+{: #treasure-free  }
     - [Ctreasure:earned] Earned characters will instead be found in treasure chests in the overworld.
 Restricted characters will be found in MIABs
+{: #treasure-earned  }
     - [Ctreasure:unsafe] Free characters will normally all be placed in treasures in the overworld only.
 With this flag however, characters will be distributed throughout the underworld,overworld and moon.
 This means you may end up with no characters in chests in the overworld.
+{: #treasure-unsafe  }
     - [Ctreasure:relaxed] Restricted characters will be found in all chests.
 No characters will be placed in MIAB chests.
+{: #treasure-relaxed }

+#### Treasures
-- Tunrestrict: Allows ignoring the restrictions placed on tiers in the treasury/moon/underworld/overworld
+- [Tunrestrict]: Allows ignoring the restrictions placed on tiers in the treasury/moon/underworld/overworld {: #tunrestrict }

+#### Shops
-- Sprice/Spricey: Changes the price of items in shops.
-Can target armor/weapons/items individually
+- [Sprice]/[Spricey]: Changes the price of items in shops.
+Can target armor/weapons/items individually {: #sprice  }
-- Salways: Items are forced to be guaranteed in shops
+- [Salways]: Items are forced to be guaranteed in shops {: #salways  }
-- Sno: More options added to exclude items such as bacchus, coffin, etc.
+- [Sno]: More options added to exclude items such as bacchus, coffin, etc.
+{: #sno  }
-- Smixed: Shop prices are randomized
+- [Smixed]: Shop prices are randomized
+{: #smixed }
-- Ssame: Shops only sell a single item, and all shops in the game are the same.
+- [Ssame]: Shops only sell a single item, and all shops in the game are the same.
 The item chosen uses the same rules as Swild.
+{: #ssame  }
-- Ssingles: Shops only sell a single item, but follow the standard randomization rules and safety checks (unless disabled).
+- [Ssingles]: Shops only sell a single item, but follow the standard randomization rules and safety checks (unless disabled).
-- Sno: More discrete options for these flags
+{: #ssingles  }

+#### Bosses
-- Bitburns: The replacement attack will include Meganuke, Big Bang, Zanteksuken, Full party charm, and Meteo
+- [Bitburns]: The replacement attack will include Meganuke, Big Bang, Zanteksuken, Full party charm, and Meteo {: #bitburns  }

-- Ctreasure flags: Characters now found in treasure chests
+#### Flags from other forks
-- This branch includes the entrance/door randomization work from jayp [here](https://github.com/jayp12323/FreeEnterprise4)
+- This branch includes the entrance/door randomization work from jayp [here](https://github.com/jayp12323/FreeEnterprise4) {: #jayp12323  }
 - Also includes all changes from scythe's fork/branch [here](https://github.com/ScytheMarshall/FreeEnterprise4All/tree/scythe-changes)
+{: #scythe-marshall  }

 # FreeEnterprise4